 The fact is, if you want your people to feel connected to your business vision, you need to actively involve them in its evolution.
 Connection isn’t only about your business goals.
 Connection matters in all areas of working life.
 Connected employees make great teams.
 When leadership, mangers and staff are connected, conversations lead to improvement and innovation.

 Importantly, how do you understand the causes of a disconnect in the workplace?
-A survey is a good place to start in order to understand what is causing employees to feel unhappy.
+An employee engagement survey is a good place to start in order to understand what is causing employees to feel unhappy.
 When you know what is wrong you have the opportunity to make positive changes that will help your employees to feel happier and more engaged.

-Our process begins with a WeListen survey to determine how people feel about their experience at work and gives coaching suggestions to line managers so they can intervene and produce real improvements.
+Our process begins with a WeThrive survey to determine how people feel about their experience at work and gives coaching suggestions to line managers so they can intervene and produce real improvements.

 Open doors, including the exit